-- Remove any wet/soiled clothing and seal in a bag for washing.
-It must be double-bagged. - Clean and dry the child. - Remove your gloves and wash hands, do not touch the child's clean clothing. - Put on new gloves and dress the child, wash and dry the child's hands.
-Have them leave the bathroom. - Clean any spills following procedure for cleaning spills of body fluids. - Remove and dispose of gloves, wash and dry your hands. - The procedure for toileting will be displayed with the wipes and gloves in kitchen. - Soiled clothing is returned to a child's home.
-It will have any solid soiling removed and will be stored securely and not placed in the child's bag but in a space down the outside of the building. - Educators should actively seek to be positive role models for children and families in attendance at the service. - Educators form positive relationships with family members and children to discuss and encourage good dental health practices and ensure the continuity of care of each child.
+- Educators should actively seek to be positive role models for children and families in attendance at the service. - Educators form positive relationships with family members and children to discuss and encourage good dental health practices and ensure the continuity of care of each child.
 Information should be made available to family members and educators in their home language. - The service integrates educative information and guidelines on good dental health practices into the daily routine.
-This should include information on tooth brushing, tooth friendly snacks and drinks and going to the dentist and/or dental health professionals. - The service will actively encourage good dental health practices including eating and drinking habits, tooth brushing and going to the dentist and/or dental health professionals. - Children will be encouraged to drink water to quench their thirst and remain hydrated. - Children will be encouraged to rinse their mouths with water to remove food debris after every meal or snack. - Family members should be informed without undue delay any incident or suspected injury or issue with their child's dental health which may include teeth and gums, gum swelling, infection in the mouth, or problems, pain or discomfort the child has with chewing, eating or swallowing food or drink.

-• Educators will be aware of dental first aid and receive appropriate professional development opportunities where appropriate.
+This should include information on tooth brushing, tooth friendly snacks and drinks and going to the dentist and/or dental health professionals. - The service will actively encourage good dental health practices including eating and drinking habits, tooth brushing and going to the dentist and/or dental health professionals. - Children will be encouraged to drink water to quench their thirst and remain hydrated. - Family members should be informed without undue delay any incident or suspected injury or issue with their child's dental health which may include teeth and gums, gum swelling, infection in the mouth, or problems, pain or discomfort the child has with chewing, eating or swallowing food or drink. - Educators will be aware of dental first aid and receive appropriate professional development opportunities where appropriate.